dodona-edu/papyros/README.md

 The following options are supported:

 - `standAlone`: Whether to operate in stand-alone or embedded mode as described above.
-- `programmingLanguage`: The language to use in the CodeEditor and Backend.
+- `programmingLanguage`: The [programming language](/src/ProgrammingLanguage.ts) to use in the CodeEditor and Backend.
 - `locale`: The locale to use, currently English and Dutch translations are provided.
 - `inputMode`: How the users can provide input, according to the [InputMode enum](/src/InputManager.ts)
 - `example`: Optional name of the selected example, only appliccable in standAlone-mode